bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 **READ ALL INSTRUCTIONS BEFORE REACHING OUT TO ASK A QUESTION!!**
 (that above part was because the FAQs section answers 75% of questions)

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
 This sprint explored **single page applications**.
 During this sprint, you studied **routing, forms, and testing in cypress**.
-In your challenge this week, you will demonstrate your mastery of these skills by creating **Lambda Eats**, a website designed to bring food to hungry coders.
+In your challenge this week, you will demonstrate your mastery of these skills by creating **Bloomtech Eats**, a website designed to bring food to hungry coders.

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.